-This event was observed during a tour arranged and guided by INDRI – Ultimate Wildlife Tours www.indritours.com.
-INDRI offer Snow Leopard expeditions annually in October and February, combined with a Royal Bengal Tiger and Indian One-horned Rhinoceros extensions.
+For anyone wishing for the opportunity to witness such an incredible event, ORYX – Worldwide Wildlife Safaris (www.oryxwildlifesafaris.com) offer Snow Leopard expeditions annually in October and February, combined with a Royal Bengal Tiger and Indian One-horned Rhinoceros extension.
 They also arrange and guide other wildlife tours globally to the world’s last remaining wildernesses in search of iconic wildlife.

 Rugged scenery in montane Ladakh, the snow covered peaks of Hemis National Park are visible in the background